 ABOUT Tokyo Urban Permaculture

-Tokyo Urban Permaculture (TUP) is a project that Kai Sawyer started around 2011.
+Tokyo Urban Permaculture (TUP) is a project that sustainability activist Kai Sawyer started in 2011.
 He was a second-year permaculture apprentice at the Bullocks Permaculture Homestead when the Fukushima nuclear meltdown tragically occurred.
-He decided to venture into the heart of the problem, Tokyo, to explore what seeds of hope he could grow in the busy radioactive world that he was born in.
+He decided to take action at the root of the problem, Tokyo, to explore what seeds of hope he could grow in the center of cultural, political and economic power.